Professor

 Jacobs School of Medicine & Biomedical Sciences

-Ion channel kinetics and structure; Molecular Basis of Disease; Neurobiology; Neurodegenerative disorders; Neuropharmacology; Protein Function and Structure; Signal Transduction
+Brain Research; Ion channel kinetics and structure; Molecular Basis of Disease; Neurobiology; Neurodegenerative disorders; Neuropharmacology; Protein Function and Structure; Signal Transduction

-Dr. Popescu investigates relationship between structural and functional aspects of NMDA receptors with a range of biophysical and biochemical approaches.
-Among these are highly specialized biophysical techniques such as patch-clamp electrophysiology, patch-clamp fluorometry, kinetic modeling of single-molecule behaviors, and molecular dynamic simulations.
-Funds from the NIH have continuously funded Dr. Popescu's research projects and have supported several graduate and postdoctoral students while training under her mentorship.
-Dr. Popescu has been recognized for her clear and sustained impact on improving equity and inclusivity the fields of physiology and biophysics.
+Dr. Popescu investigates how structural features of the NMDA receptors generate their electrical output, using a range of biophysical and biochemical methods.
+Among these are highly specialized biophysical techniques such as single-molecule electrophysiology, patch-clamp fluorometry, kinetic modeling of single-channel currents, and molecular dynamic simulations.
+Funds from the NIH have continuously supported Dr. Popescu's research projects and the training of several graduate and postdoctoral fellows working under her mentorship.